erictleung/erictleung.github.io/_posts/2022-04-21-everything-i-googled-in-a-week-as-a-data-scientist.md

 move around the column label.
 The parameter I was looking forward was simply the `x` and `y` aesthetics, which allow me to fine tune where my text labels are.
 In hindsight, this makes sense.

+Guess I was wanting to be a bit more verbose on my thoughts on these challenges.
+At this point, I was doing some very custom changes to my plots.

 ## Reflection